 I've been getting lots of fish taco questions lately, have you tried these Baja Fish Tacos yet?!
 It's one of the most popular recipes on the site and when you load them up with some goopy Chipotle Crema they are absolutely delicious!

 The closer you live to the seaside communities in Baja California, the closer you'll be to the original incarnation of Baja Fish Tacos: fried fish, sharp cabbage, and some gooey creamy spiciness.

-The farther away you get the more varied the interpretations will be, but luckily it’s easy to whip up an authentic batch without booking a trip to Baja.
-Keep the original specs in mind and your family and friends will be very happy with the day’s catch.
+Luckily it's easy to whip up an authentic batch without booking a trip to Baja.
+Keep the original specs in mind and your family and friends will be very happy with the the results!

 Curtido typically needs time to pickle (usually overnight), but it will still give you some twang even 15-20 minutes after making it, so we'll get a batch started before making the fish batter.

 The idea is to chop enough veggies for a single Mason jar, give it a shake in a seasoned vinegar mixture, and let it pickle until you need it.
 So in the above pic you've got:

 Combine these well in a mixing bowl along with the following ingredients:

 1 teaspoon salt

 This should all fit into a single Mason jar, including the vinegar-water mixture.